m-voit/concepts-of-programming-languages/study-project/paper.md

 To avoid mutating state functional programming uses recursion.
 This happens when a function calls itself with new parameters to compute something instead of mutating state inside the function.
-Unfortunately recursion is less efficient than iteration, especially when used excessively.
+Unfortunately recursion is less efficient than iteration, especially when used frequently like in functional programming.

 A technique to remedy the performance issues of recursion is called tail-call optimization.
 Without tail-call optimization each recursive call to a function adds a new stack frame to the call stack.
-This lets the call stack grow with each function call and causes large memory usage on deeply nested recursion calls.
+Therefore, the call stack grows with each function call and causes large memory usage on deeply nested recursion functions.
+Tail-call optimization prevents this by overwriting the unneeded stack frames of the previous function calls.
-Tail-call optimization prevents this and is therefore an important to allow efficient functional programming.
+So tail-call optimization is needed for efficient functional programming.

 Tail-call optimization is part of JavaScript since ECMAScript 6, which was introduced in 2015.
 This allows efficient functional programming in JavaScript.

-Go has no support for tail-call implementation.
+Go on the other side has no support for tail-call optimization.
-This means that heavy using of recursion and functional programming will have an impact on performance.x There are some possible workarounds for this issue, but these are out of the scope of this paper.[med02][she17]
+This means that heavy using of recursion and functional programming in Go will have an impact on performance.
+There are some workarounds for this issue, but they are out of the scope of this paper.[med02][she17]

+Summarized, the support for efficient programming of recursion heavy functions is better in JavaScript than it is in Go.

 ### Pattern matching